 SEAD activities are conducted by five working groups, on standards and test procedures, awards, procurement, incentives, and cross-cutting technical analysis.
-The Collaborative Labeling and Appliance Standards Program (CLASP), a non-profit organization with deep experience in supporting international appliance efficiency efforts, serves as the Operating Agent for SEAD.
+CLASP, a non-profit organization with deep experience in supporting international appliance efficiency efforts, serves as the Operating Agent for SEAD.
 In this capacity, it helps facilitate interactions among the governments participating in these groups, as well as in SEAD's overall leadership bodies, the International Steering Committee and the Leadership Council.

 For more information, download the SEAD Overview brochure here.

-As of April 2011, SEAD's member governments are: Australia, Brazil, Canada, the European Commission, France, Germany, India, Japan, Korea, Mexico, Russia, South Africa, Sweden, the United Arab Emirates, the United Kingdom, and the United States.
+As of October 2014, SEAD's member governments are: Australia, Brazil, Canada, the European Commission, Germany, India, Indonesia, Japan, Korea, Mexico, Russia, South Africa, Sweden, the United Arab Emirates, the United Kingdom, and the United States.
 SEAD economies are responsible for about half of global energy demand.